JamesTsay-12/blog-site/_posts/2025-07-25-stock-picking-in-tech.md

 * [Easy Diversified Portfolio](https://jamestsay-12.github.io/blog-site/finance/2025/07/12/Easy-Diversified-Portfolio.html)
 * [Investing in an uncertain world](https://jamestsay-12.github.io/blog-site/finance/2025/07/16/Investing-in-an-uncertain-world.html)

 That said, I’m not completely against active management and investing a minority amount of your wealth in individual stocks/crypto as long as you are able and willing to take large risks.
-I’ve seen legit examples where these strategies can work both with individual investors and some active funds which I’ll discuss in another article.
+I’ve seen legit examples where these strategies can work both with individual investors and some active funds which I discuss in this follow up article [Stock Picking: Is it a Fool’s Errand?](https://jamestsay-12.github.io/blog-site/finance/2025/07/28/Stock-picking-Is-it-A-Fool's-Errand.html)

 ### 👤 A Personal Perspective